MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 ### Security requirements

-- A migration account that is an administrator on the source computers.
+- A migration account that is an administrator on the source computers and the orchestrator computer.
-- A migration account that is an administrator on the destination computers.
+- A migration account that is an administrator on the destination computers and the orchestrator computer.
 - The orchestrator computer must have the File and Printer Sharing (SMB-In) firewall rule enabled *inbound*.
 - The source and destination computers must have the following firewall rules enabled *inbound* (though you might already have them enabled):
   - File and Printer Sharing (SMB-In)